-It is available in three study tracks.
-In the Exploration track, you will find an open, experimental structure and your master’s project can take the shape of any audio-visual format, in the Production track you will produce a short documentary, and in the Concept track you will develop a market-ready longer or serialised project.
+It is available in three study paths.
+In the Exploration path, you will find an open, experimental structure and your master’s project can take the shape of any audio-visual format, in the Production path you will produce a short documentary, and in the Concept path you will develop a market-ready longer or serialised project.

 The master’s programme is an intensive, four-semester study programme.
 We teach mainly in English, international candidates must be able to communicate in written and spoken word in German or English and must be willing to learn the other language.
 The programme is also available part-time with up to eight semesters.
 It yields 120 ECTS credit points (CP).
 The weight of your own project in CPs varies from 69 to 84 CP's, that is, you will be able to give the development of your individual project your highest attention.

 The Lucerne School of Art and Design boasts a state-of-the-art film and animation infrastructure.
 Thanks to its low five-to-one student-teacher ratio, your MA in Film lecturers will be available when you need them.
 You will be given personal tuition according to the requirements of your project.